 We will begin with a general introduction to ethics by examining several different ethical theories.
 We will then discuss a number of ethical issues as they pertain to business.
-These issues will include: capitalism, socialism, distributive justice, corporate responsibility, the treatment of animals, advertising, and consumption and the use of resources.
+These issues will include: capitalism, socialism, distributive justice, corporate responsibility, the treatment of animals, advertising, and genetic engineering.